loxilb-io/loxilb/README.md

 loxilb works as a L4 load-balancer/service-mesh by default.
 Although it provides great performance, at times L7 load-balancing is necessary in K8s.
 There are many good L7 proxies already available for k8s.
 Still, we are working on providing a great L7 solution natively in eBPF.
 It is a tough endeavor one which should reap great benefits once completed.
 Please keep an eye for updates on this.

 ## Telco-Cloud with loxilb
 For deploying telco-cloud with cloud-native functions, loxilb can be used as a SCP(service communication proxy).
 SCP is nothing but a glorified term for Kubernetes load-balancing.
-But telco-cloud required load-balancing across various interfaces/standards like N2, N4, E2(ORAN), S6x, 5GLAN, GTP etc. Each of these interfaces present its own unique challenges while doing load-balancing e.g.
+But telco-cloud requires load-balancing across various interfaces/standards like N2, N4, E2(ORAN), S6x, 5GLAN, GTP etc. Each of these interfaces present its own unique challenges(and DPI) for load-balancing which loxilb aims to solve e.g.
 - N4 requires PFCP level session-intelligence
 - N2 requires NGAP parsing capability
 - S6x requires Diameter/SCTP multi-homing LB support